moderndatacompany/dataos.info/docs/interfaces/lens/lens_ecosystem/lens_query.md

 <aside class=callout>
-🗣 Just like in SQL, you can use Group By, Order By, Limit, and Offset to further group, order, and limit your resulting view. </aside>
+🗣 Just like in SQL, you can use GROUP BY, ORDER BY, LIMIT, and OFFSET to further group, order, and limit your resulting view. </aside>

-### **Lens Query Example**
+## Lens Query Example
 Below is an example of a Lens query that extracts quantities sold and revenue generated in Beach, Fort, and Somerset cities.

 ```sql